 In the evening of day 9 you will go back to Irkutsk.
 Check-in and spend a night in the hotel in Irkutsk.

 Day 10: Farewell

-It’s time to say good bye to amazing Baikal, Siberia, and ExploRussia’s team.
-Check out from the hotel and go to the airport.
+It’s time to say goodbye to amazing Baikal, Siberia, and ExploRussia’s team.
+Check out of the hotel and go to the airport.
 Fly back to Moscow and then back home.

 Departurepick-up from the hotel in Moscow or airport